jcraigk/blog/_projects/comzombie.md

     alt: "placeholder image 3"
 ---

-Early in my professional programming career, I read the book [A Random Walk on Wall Street](https://en.wikipedia.org/wiki/A_Random_Walk_Down_Wall_Street).
-It introduced several interesting concepts about financial trading that were new to me.
-To test a few of the ideas in that and other related books, I set out to build a financial analysis and prediction app.
-If it didn't yield any financial results, at leasst I would learn a lot along the way.
+Early in my programming career, I read [A Random Walk on Wall Street](https://en.wikipedia.org/wiki/A_Random_Walk_Down_Wall_Street).
+It introduced several interesting concepts about financial trading, chief among them that it was impossible to predict future prices moves based on past performance.
+To test this, I decided to build a financial analysis app.
+If the app didn't yield any financial results, at least I would learn a lot while making it.

 I started with a PHP app that pulled historical and daily commodies trading data from a brokerage I subscribed to.
 I used a graphing program in the browser to visualize the data.
 For performance, much of the PHP logic was rewritten in C. I added a rudimentary distribute computing framework to test trading strategies across multiple nodes.